 You should contact any of the following, depending on the nature of your complaint:

 - Breach of licensing conditions - contact the council's licensing officers

 - Noise from entertainment - contact our pollution/licensing officers

 - Safety issues at the premises - contact our health and safety officers

 - Breach of Planning Conditions - contact our planning officers

-- Underage sales of alcohol - contact Derbyshire Trading Standards
+- Underage sales of alcohol - contact Derbyshire police and the council

 - Crime and disorder - contact Derbyshire Police.